barebitcoin/btc-buf/README.md

 > The last goddamn time I'm coding up a RPC client for Bitcoin Core.

-`btc-buf` is a lightweight wrapper that sits in front of a Bitcoin Core node, and serves its API over gRPC.
-It's intended to follow best-practice gRPC standards, and make it easy to consume the Bitcoin Core API in any language.
+`btc-buf` is a lightweight wrapper that sits in front of a Bitcoin Core node, and serves its API over [Connect](https://connectrpc.com/) and gRPC.
+It's intended to follow best-practice Connect standards, and make it easy to consume the Bitcoin Core API in any language.

 This project was created so that I could scratch an itch I've been having for some time, and finally get an opportunity to play with the